 When our bodies are able to use oxygen efficiently, we are able to reduce our breathing rate and even our blood oxygen level.
 However, we should be aware of developing headaches, fatigue, or shortness of breath, as well as other symptoms such as oxygen deficiency or altitude poisoning.

 Blood oxygen levels that are too low can result in dizziness and confusion as well as feelings of euphoria and nausea.
 If taken too far, the body may, in rare cases normally associated with very high altitudes and mountain climbing, experience seizures or fall into a coma.
 The heart may be forced to overwork in order to circulate as much oxygen as it can to the body, causing a heart attack or even death.
 Remain mindful of how you feel and whether your body is trying to send you warning signs.

 An intense focus on breathing may not be good for someone having a panic attack caused by anxiety regarding their current physical state (interoceptive anxiety).
 A focus on physiology and breathing may actually exacerbate these panic symptoms.
 Treatment should aim for psychological approaches instead.

-Individuals who experience respiratory diseases, such as severe asthma or emphysema, as well as other major health problems should consult a doctor before beginning a restrictive breathing regimen.
-The doctor can help to determine what breathing techniques can safely be taken and how to progress in developing a breathing practice.
+Individuals who experience respiratory diseases, such as severe asthma or emphysema, as well as other major health problems should consult a doctor or healthcare provider before beginning a restrictive breathing regimen.
+The doctor or healthcare provider can help to determine what breathing technique can safely be taken and how to progress in developing a breathing practice.